Just-Some-Bots/MusicBot/_docs/installing/raspbian.md

 deactivate
 {% endhighlight %}

-After these steps, MusicBot will be installed within `./MusicBotVenv/MusicBot/` and will need to be configured.
+After these steps, MusicBot will be installed within <code>./MusicBotVenv/MusicBot/</code> and will need to be configured.
 Follow the <a href="{{ site.baseurl }}/using/configuration">Configuration</a> guide before starting the MusicBot.

-<b>Note:</b> As long as the MusicBot cloned directory is inside the Venv directory, the `run.sh` and `update.sh` scripts should find and load the Venv automatically.
+<b>Note:</b> As long as the MusicBot cloned directory is inside the Venv directory, the <code>run.sh</code> and <code>update.sh</code> scripts should find and load the Venv automatically.
 If you need to manually update python libraries for MusicBot, you will need to activate the venv before you can do so.

 </details>